 - Description of the goods produced or service;

 Allow 48 hours for receiving the exemption confirmation, which will be effective upon receipt.

 This exceptional measure is temporary and valid solely for the duration of the health emergency.
 Once the emergency is lifted, temporary activities must cease as soon as possible.

 An environmental authorization is usually necessary when contaminants are released into the environment (gas, liquids, etc.) and for the conservation of water environments and wetlands.

 The other provisions of the Environment Quality Act continue to apply, including those pertaining to the environmental impact assessment and review procedure, if applicable, as well as the requirements and standards governing releases into the environment.
 Additionally, anyone responsible for the accidental release of a contaminant into the environment must immediately halt the release and notify the Minister of the Environment and the Fight against Climate Change.

-Any questions should be sent to: firstname.lastname@example.org.
+Any other questions should be sent to: firstname.lastname@example.org.